Kenrick-Zhou/case4rom/README.md

 case4rom
 ========

-the case of retail online marketing
+the case of retail online marketing!